-FRANK (to Dana) That's a good-looking kid you got there, Ms. Barrett.
+FRANK (to Dana)

+That's a good-looking kid you got there, Ms. Barrett.

-What is Necessary for Textbased QA?
+What is Necessary for Text-based QA?

 - We must take a large amount of information and extract only the salient parts

 - → Attention models

 - → Retrieval models

 - We must perform some sort of reasoning about the information that we've extracted

-- → Multi-step Reasoning
+- → Multi-hop Reasoning